ayenzky/webriq-cms/README.md

-# Netlify CMS
+# WebriQ CMS

 A CMS for static site generators.
 Give non-technical users a simple way to edit and add content to any site built with a static site generator.

-Try the UI demo here: [cms.netlify.com](https://cms.netlify.com).
+Try the UI demo here: [cms.webriq.com](https://cms.webriq.com).

 ## How it works

-Netlify CMS is a single-page app that you pull into the `/admin` part of your site.
+WebriQ CMS is a single-page app that you pull into the `/admin` part of your site.

 It presents a clean UI for editing content stored in a Git repository.